 Day 14: Oxford and the Cotswolds

 Today we visit Oxford, home to one of Europe’s oldest and most famous universities.
 A local guide takes us on a walking tour around the city and its colleges.
 Later this afternoon we will wander leisurely through one of the most beautiful and unique regions in England – the Cotswolds.
-Our country drive will take us through famous villages such as Bourton-on-the-Water and we enjoy an afternoon stop in Chipping Camden.
+Our country drive will take us through famous villages such as Bourton-on-the-Water and we enjoy an afternoon stop in Broadway.
 Tonight enjoy a traditional roast dinner with all the trimmings in a local restaurant.

 Day 15: Magnificent Leeds Castle